Did you know I met my wife online? As a result, I’m a huge proponent of online dating.

 Seduce with brilliant words and then follow-up by delivering what you’ve trained them to expect.
 That’s how you build trust.
 It’s what Michael Martine calls congruency between what you say and what you do.

-If you follow up with girl #2 and she’s not witty, sexy, or close with her family – you’ve fallen victim to the bait and switch, and you’re peeved.
+If you follow up with person #2 and they’re not witty, sexy, or close with their family – you’ve fallen victim to the bait and switch, and you’re peeved.
 If the Yogurt tastes like Blackberry cough syrup, holy cow, something’s really wrong there.
 Seduction without honesty is just lust – it’s slutty and causes drama.
 Seduction without storytelling is just facts – it’s cold, mechanical, even while true.

 Marketing a small business isn’t hard.
 Seduction isn’t hard, either.
 Honesty is hard.
 Building Trust is hard.
 Rejection is hard.
 Feedback is hard.